mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 Slony only replicates data and not any schema changes.
 As a result we must ensure that all databases have the same database structure.

-To do so, generate a dump of our current database.
+To do so, generate a dump of the current database.
 This dump only contains the structure, not any data.
 To generate this dump run the following command on your active database server: